Why You Feel Exhausted Studying for the Bar Exam

 And repeating this every day.
 Is this what Limbo is like?

-You’re drained and demoralized because you’re trying to “study” but aren’t feeling a real sense of progress.
+You’re drained and demoralized because you’re trying to “study” but aren’t feeling a sense of progress as words and days pass by you.

 Consuming is more tiring than doing

-Would you rather overexert yourself, or do you want an easier way to get the scores you want?
+Would you rather overexert yourself, or get the scores you want with an easier way?

 How do you mold abstract information into concrete understanding?
-By testing yourself using past exam questions and studying model answers.
+Test yourself by struggling through past exam questions and learning from model answers.
+Get to know them better instead of just being screwed.

 Bonus: You remember ideas better when used in context (aka example questions).

-That’s why being “familiar” with a rule won’t save you on the exam.
-That’s why you don’t remember 99% of what you consume passively.
+That’s why being “familiar” with a rule won’t save you on the bar exam.
+That’s why you won’t remember 99% of what you consume passively.
 Vibes-based knowledge is quickly forgotten.

-But remember that we don’t get scored on how well we watch videos and read books.
-We get graded on how correctly we answer questions.
+Remember that we don’t get scored on how well we watch videos and read books.
+We’re scored on how correctly we answer questions.

 Eat and then digest